abhineet123/MTF/ReadMe.md

 		- if the Python interface is to be built, install [Python 2.7.x](https://www.python.org/downloads/windows/) and [Numpy](http://www.numpy.org/).
 		    - cmake should normally be able to find the needed Python/Numpy libraries and headers without any other setup
 			- if any problems are encountered, please open an issue to let us know about it
+		- MATLAB interface
+			- the MATLAB interface for MTF is unfortunately currently not available for Windows due to highly complex incompatibilities between [CMake and MATLAB](https://cmake.org/Wiki/CMake/MatlabMex) and also between MATLAB and Visual Studio for which we have not been able to find any convenient solutions.

 	* Using GNU Make with MinGW
 	    - **Note**:  This method is not recommended due to the following issues: